jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 + Florestad async functionalities dependencies from Async-std to Tokio. #strong[\(8 - 12 days).]

 The estimated work time may vary depending on problems encountered during the execution of the proposal even if, in this document, defined for organized work, properly documented, Error handling and covering possible errors.
+Considering that the start of the work in the Floresta's project would begin at 15 May 2024 and is safely expected by the midlle/end of july 2024.

 == After Party <after-party>
 After the sucessfull integration of Tokio, the good pratices in code versioning (see #link(<code-versioning-planning>)[code versioning planning]) can introduce us to an opportunity to integrate a good feature to Floresta portability, #link(<agnostic-runtime>)[Agnostic Runtime].